Are Neuromorphic Architectures Inherently Privacy-preserving? An Exploratory Study: Results

+The privacy advantage becomes more pronounced in complex datasets.
+For CIFAR-10, the baseline SNN maintains an AUC of 0.59 compared to ANN's 0.82, while ResNet18 and VGG16 SNN variants achieve AUCs of 0.55 and 0.53, respectively, substantially lower than their ANN counterparts (0.63 and 0.67).
+This trend persists in CIFAR-100, where the baseline SNN demonstrates an AUC of 0.58 versus ANN's 0.88, with ResNet18 and VGG16 SNN implementations maintaining AUCs of 0.66 and 0.58 compared to ANNs' 0.77 and 0.70.
+The ROC curves in Figure~\ref{fig:beval} visually demonstrate this enhanced privacy preservation across all architectural configurations.
+Notably, this privacy advantage does not significantly compromise model utility, as evidenced by the competitive accuracy metrics maintained across implementations.

-\textit{Is SNN resilience driven by ANN overfitting?}
+\subsection{Is SNN resilience driven by ANN overfitting?}

-To assess whether the improved resilience of SNNs is simply a result of ANN overfitting, we examined both ANN and SNN models trained on the baseline architecture across multiple datasets, including F-MNIST, Breast Cancer, and CIFAR-10.
-Overfitting is known to increase a model's vulnerability to MIA by reducing the generalizability of the model.
+To assess whether the improved resilience of SNNs is simply a result of ANN overfitting, the relationship between architectural privacy advantages and model generalization is examined across multiple datasets, including F-MNIST, Breast Cancer, and CIFAR-10.
+Overfitting is known to increase a model’s vulnerability to MIA by reducing its generalizability.
 Overfitted models tend to memorize training data, which increases the likelihood that an adversary can successfully infer whether a particular data point was part of the training set, thus leading to a higher MIA AUC.

 As demonstrated in Figure~\ref{fig:overfitting_comparison}, both ANN and SNN models exhibit comparable levels of overfitting, as reflected by the similar gaps between their training and testing accuracies.
 For example, in F-MNIST(Figure~\ref{fig:overfitting_comparison}a), the average overfitting for ANN is 4.13\%, while for SNN, it is 4.67\%.
 In the Breast Cancer dataset(Figure~\ref{fig:overfitting_comparison}b), the average overfitting values are much lower, at 1.57\% for ANN and 2.63\% for SNN.
 These results indicate that overfitting occurs similarly in both ANNs and SNNs, ruling out overfitting in ANNs as the sole explanation for the enhanced resilience of SNNs against MIAs.